-On June 25, 2017 the Supreme Court lifted parts of the injunction that had halted the unjust executive order from going into effect.
-Now, individuals that would be affected by the order can enter only if they can show a "bona fide relationship" to the United States.
-The new regulations regarding this change went into effect on June 29.
+On June 25, 2017, the Supreme Court lifted parts of the injunction that had halted the executive order from going into effect.
+Individuals that would be affected by the order can enter the country only if they can show a "bona fide relationship" to the United States.
+Those regulations regarding this change went into effect on June 29.
 Individuals from Iran, Syria, Libya, Somalia, Yemen, and Sudan with "bona fide" relationships could still apply for visas until October 18, 2017, under the second iteration of the travel ban.
 After that date, the new restrictions on travel, outlined in the third executive order, were planned to begin.

-Together, these executive orders not only defy the United States' historical legacy as a land of refuge, but it also specifically target Muslim-majority countries, reneging on our country’s founding principle of religious freedom.
+Together, these executive orders not only defy the United States' historical legacy as a land of refuge, but it also specifically targets Muslim-majority countries, reneging on our country’s founding principle of religious freedom.